 - April 15th, 2011, Black Friday.
 The founders of PokerStars, Full Tilt Poker, and Absolute Poker, were indicted for violating the UIGEA.
 This effectively shut down online gaming within the US (aside from illegal offshore operations), and also led to PokerStars being labelled a Bad Actor in most states.

 - February 26th – NJ Governor Chris Christie signs bill A2578/S1565 authorizing licenses for online gaming sites partnered with existing land-based Atlantic City casinos.
 The state legislature had been trying to get the law through since 2010 but the governor had opposed it, vetoing it several times before sufficient changes were added such as a 15% tax across all internet gambling revenues (brick and mortar casinos pay 8%.)

 - July 1st – Starting with Caesaers Entertainment all twelve of the Atlantic City casinos apply for licenses to launch online ventures.
 Six of these land-based partners begin building websites: Borgata, Caesars, Golden Nugget, Tropicana, and two Trump properties.

 - November 21st – Soft launch, thirteen gaming sites (seven casinos and six poker rooms) come online with limited access for testing.
 This evaluation period is deemed successful.

 - November 26th – Official launch.
-888casino, 888poker, Betfair Casino, Betfair Poker, Borgata Casino, Borgata Poker, Caesars Casino, Harrahs Casino, PartyPoker, Tropicana Casino, Ultimate Casino, Ultimate Poker, and WSOP.com all are granted permission to expand to full operation 24 hours a day.
+888casino, 888poker, Betfair (now FanDuel) Casino, Betfair Poker, Borgata Casino, Borgata Poker, Caesars Casino, Harrahs Casino, PartyPoker, Tropicana Casino, Ultimate Casino, Ultimate Poker, and WSOP.com all are granted permission to expand to full operation 24 hours a day.